 Always read product instructions carefully before using black pepper oil internally and as I mentioned earlier, always look for the highest quality oil.

 If you are currently taking any medications or have any ongoing health issues, speak with your doctor before using black pepper essential oil.
 Also speak with your doctor first before using this oil topically or internally if you are pregnant or nursing.

 - Black pepper essential oil has a spicy, warm, peppery and musky aroma.
 It’s commonly used to aid the digestive and nervous systems — stimulating circulation, promoting emotional balance, stimulating appetite and reducing cholesterol levels.

-- Use black pepper essential oil to aid digestion and respiratory conditions, help detoxify the body, and add flavor to your food.
+- You can use black pepper essential oil to aid digestion, help detoxify the body, and add flavor to your food.

 - If you use black pepper oil topically, dilute it with a carrier oil first because it can be a strong irritant.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Shopping Guide &